teunvw14/teunvw14.github.io/content/posts/iota-rebased-sc/index.md

 Of course there are a bunch of things that could be improved: the frontend design, improved smart contract functionality, error handling, testing, etc..
 But that's for another article.

 For now, I hope that you learned something and are ready to write your own dApps.
+If you want to continue learning, consider taking a look at [this article](../iota-move-raffle-tutorial/), which will show you how to create a raffle smart contract with Move.

 Thanks for reading!

 For the full code, check out the [accompanying github repository](https://github.com/teunvw14/iota-rebased-sc-minimal-example).